tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     : base ("name=SqlServerConnectionString")
     ```

-5. Save the file.
+5. Save the file

     ![In the DataContext constructor, : base ("name=SqlServerConnectionString") is highlighted.](./media/visual-studio-solution-explorer-data-datacontext-base-updated.png "Update the call to base")

-6. Next, open the file `HomeController.cs`, in the Controllers folder in the Solution Explorer.
+6. Next, open the file `HomeController.cs`, in the Controllers folder in the Solution Explorer

     ![The HomeController.cs file is selected and highlighted under the Controllers folder in Solution Explorer.](./media/visual-studio-solution-explorer-controllers-home-controller.png "Open HomeController.cs")